-Anyone who has followed our performance over the last two years will have noticed that the fluctuations are higher than with other robo-advisors.
-The main reason for this is a different investment approach, which in combination with the current uncertainty on the markets makes for higher volatility.
-In addition, we also have to openly admit to having misjudged a situation that has cost us returns.
+Anyone who has followed our performance since the beginning will have noticed that the fluctuations are higher than with other robo-advisors.
+The main reason for this is a different investment approach, which, in combination with the current uncertainty in the markets, makes for higher volatility.

-In this commentary, you will learn why our portfolios are exposed to greater fluctuations and what opportunities are available to long-term investors.
+In this commentary, you will learn why our portfolios are subject to greater fluctuations and what opportunities are available to long-term investors.

 High concentration means higher fluctuations

 Compared to other Robo-advisors who invest in hundreds of companies via ETFs, our investment approach is much more concentrated.
 Our portfolios contain only between 20 and 25 individual stocks and are subject to correspondingly higher fluctuations.

 In good stock market years, this approach enables us to achieve far higher returns than an index.
 In weaker stock market years, on the other hand, we may underperform.
 However, since good years are far more common than bad ones, this concentrated approach has enabled us to outperform benchmarks over a longer period of time.